crossbario/crossbar-fabric-docs/docs/ApiReference.md

 ### crossbarfabriccenter.remote.node.get_workers

-Get list of IDs of worker in node.
+Get list of IDs of workers in node.

 * **get_workers (node_id) -> [worker_id]**

 where

 * **node_id** (string): ID of the node to get workers for

+> The order of IDs within the list returned is unspecified, but stable.

 ---